actonmass/actonmass.org/content/pages/contact.md

 Donations made by cash or check can be mailed to:

-Act on Mass c/o Ryan Daulton
+Act on Mass c/o Sean McFarland

-34 Springfield St, Apt.
-1
+35 Kenwood Street

-Somerville, MA 02143
+Dorchester Center, MA 02124

 Checks can be made out to: Act on Mass, Inc.